University/Private Financial Assistance

 Frank James "Buddy" Vinci and George B. Ellsworthe Scholarship

 This scholarship was established to benefit students with financial need who are pursuing a bachelor's degree at Seaver College.
 Preference will be given to students whose academic work or personal involvement has demonstrated a commitment to promoting the health (mental or physical) and wellness of the lesbian, gay, bisexual, and transgendered (LGBT) community.
 Emphasis will be on the actual service, volunteerism, employment, and extracurricular activities.
-Application must be submitted no later than August 10, 2016.
+Application must be submitted no later than August 4, 2017.
+See the full details and application instructions here.